aananthcn/prms-ios/PrivacyPolicy_PRMS.md

 ### **6. Security of Your Data**

-While we do not collect or store any data, we recommend that you protect your device with a passcode or other security measures to ensure the privacy of the data you store within the PRMS-iOS app.
+While we do not collect or store any data, we recommend that you protect your device with a passcode or other security measures to ensure the privacy of the data you store within the PRMS app.

 ### **7. Changes to This Privacy Policy**